kydzoster/Olympia-Gym/README.md

 - In mobile version, I cannot make navbar to close after I have clicked on a link.

-- In BMI I cannot hide scrollbar and be able to scroll up and down.

-- Cannot close popup when clicked outside of it, forced to use X button or menu buttons.

 #### COMPATIBILITY

 To ensure a broad range of users can successfully use this site, I checked website across the 4 major browsers in both desktop and mobile configuration.